Edit or Delete an Image

 There are various options available for adjusting the layout of inserted images.

 After clicking on an image that has already been inserted into your Page or Post, a small toolbar will appear over the image.
 By selecting one of the alignment buttons () you can change the alignment of the inserted image.
-Clicking the edit icon () allows you to edit the image properties.
-Clicking the delete icon () will delete the image from your content.
+Clicking the Edit button () allows you to edit the image properties.
+Clicking the Remove button () will remove the image from your content.
 It will only remove the image from your Page or Post, it will not delete the image from your Media Library.

 When you click on an image in your Page or Post, as well as the alignment, edit and delete icons mentioned above, the image also displays ‘resizing handles’.
 These are the small squares you see around the edge of the image.
 To resize your image, simply click and drag one of the corner resize handles.

 As with any image editing software though, if you try to enlarge a small image, it will tend to get quite pixelated.
 It’s always best to insert a large image and then resize down.